wangslyl/hcspwithbinders/README.md

   Train.thy: the train model written in the syntax defined in bHCSP_Com.thy

-  TrainProof.thy: the proofs of the train model, and the last theorem indicates the specification of the train
+  TrainProof.thy: the proofs of the train model, and the last theorem states the specification of the train

 2. How to Use it: